nrkarcher/WorkVault/Notes/Onboarding.md

 ---
 Issues:
-Projects moved
+Projects moved - Update documentation
-Project 1 doesn't open.
+Project 1 doesn't open by default - make the instructions more clear, the project should be copied.
+Go through the project set-up and upgrade with the new user.